Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 • Offbeat Charm: Few tourists visit compared to other spots, making it quiet and relaxing.

-Orvakal Rock Garden is one of those hidden gems that I never get tired of visiting.
+Orvakal Rock Garden is one of those hidden gems that you never get tired of visiting.
 It’s unique, peaceful and gives you a sense of adventure without needing a lot of planning.
 It is perfect for a spontaneous weekend escape from Hyderabad.

-2. Gandikota & Belum Caves – “Grand Canyon of India”
+Gandikota & Belum Caves – “Grand Canyon of India”

 Visit Gandikota near Hyderabad